Our current recruitment needs

 - children with additional health and development needs

-- children from black and minority ethnic backgrounds.
+- children from black, Asian and minority ethnic backgrounds.

 We review our recruitment needs every three months to ensure that we recruit the right adopters for our children.
 For further advice on adoption agencies please visit the First4Adoption website.

 We are part of the Adoption South East (ASE) regional partnership.

 If you are interested in adopting, here's how to go about it.